praxis elementary science 5005 practice test

 The nucleus of an atom is composed of protons and neutrons, making option D accurate.
 Protons carry a positive charge, while neutrons are neutral, contributing to the overall positive charge of the nucleus.
 Option A is incorrect because the nucleus does not have a negative charge; it is positively charged due to protons.
 Option B is also wrong, as the nucleus is not neutral; it has a positive charge from the protons.
 Lastly, option C is misleading because electrons are located outside the nucleus in electron shells, not within it.

-Which of the following best describes a comet?
+Which of the following is a true statement about sodium chloride (NaCl)?

 Correct Answer & Rationale